jimthompson5802/k3d-kubeflow-setup/kubeflow/README.md

 ## Software versions

 ### Docker
 **Docker Desktop for Mac 4.2.0**.
 This version is required because it implements cgroup v1.
-Docker Desktop implementes cgruoup v2, which causes several kubeflow components install to fail in a `k3d` cluster with **too many open files** error.
+Docker Desktop 4.3.0+ implements cgruoup v2, which causes several kubeflow components install to fail in a `k3d` cluster with **too many open files** error.

 ```
 $ docker version